HBClab/LabManual/README.md

 This wiki is intended to be a resource base for background reading and lab protocols.

-### What does the lab do
+### What does the lab do?

 Our lab is interested in understanding how to maximize the brain’s capacity for adaptive plasticity across the lifespan.
-This includes examining mechanisms associated with declines in plasticity and cognitive function associated with aging, injury, or disease, and determining how we may intervene for improved quality of life.
+This includes examining mechanisms associated with declines in plasticity and cognitive function associated with aging, injury, or disease, and determining how we may intervene for improved performance and quality of life.
 To study plasticity, we are interested in how people learn new skills and abilities, and the lifestyle factors that affect learning and retention.
 For example, what is the best way to learn how to play the piano?
+How can we improve our memory for the people we meet and new knowledge we've learned over time?
 What brain processes support this learning and how do they change throughout the lifespan?
-Is there anything we can do to improve our ability to learn?
+Is there anything we can do to improve our ability to learn and remember?
 Do they differ when we’re thirty compared to seventy?
-We are particularly interested in studying cognitive abilities important for successful aging, such as multi-tasking, working memory, processing speed, and explicit and implicit skill learning.
+We are particularly interested in studying cognitive abilities important for successful aging, such as episodice memory, working memory, processing speed, task-switching, and explicit and implicit skill learning.

-More specifically, our research goals relate to three questions.
+More specifically, our research goals relate to __three questions__:

-1. Aging brain and cognition: How do the brain and cognition change across the lifespan?
+1. __Aging brain and cognition__: How do the brain and cognition change across the lifespan?

-2. Translation: What impact do age-related changes in the brain and cognition have on everyday function?
+2. __Translation__: What impact do age-related changes in the brain and cognition have on everyday function?

-3. Inform and intervene: What factors or interventions associate with or improve brain health and in turn, cognition and everyday function?
+3. __Inform and intervene__: What factors or interventions associate with or improve brain health and in turn, cognition and everyday function?

-To do this, we use cognitive neuroscience methods.
+To do this, we use __cognitive neuroscience methods__.
 For example, we study learning with both basic learning and memory paradigms and applied training experiences such as commercialized “brain training” programs and videogames.
 To understand neural mechanisms of brain plasticity and cognitive function, we use primarily magnetic resonance imaging (MRI) techniques.
+We use MRI often because it is the only tool to look at functional brain systems throughout the whole brain at once.
 MRI data is collected at MRRF, which is a short 10-12 minute walk from Psychology.

 ### What is expected of me